SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 `https://softuni-remotedb.firebaseio.com/.json`

-or use the one below, the result will be the same:
+Or use the one below, the result will be the same:

 `https://softuni-remotedb.firebaseio.com/books.json`